kstenerud/dogma/v1/dogma_v1.md

 * `identifier`: A unique identifier for the grammar being described.
 It's customary to append a version number to the identifier.
 * `description`: A brief, one-line description of the grammar.
 * `reference`: A pointer to the official specification for the data format being described.
-* `dogma_specification`: A pointer to the Dogma specification as a courtesy to anyone reading the document.
+* `dogma`: A pointer to the Dogma specification as a courtesy to anyone reading the document.

 -------------------------------------------------------------------------------
 **Example**: A UTF-8 Dogma grammar called "mygrammar_v1".